-Furthermore, through a grant provided by the Judicial Council of California, Administrative Office of the Courts, we are currently providing interpreters for indigent litigants in family law cases where a domestic violence restraining order was sought or issued.
+Furthermore, through a grant provided by the Judicial Council of California, Judicial Council of California, we are currently providing interpreters for indigent litigants in family law cases where a domestic violence restraining order was sought or issued.

 If you require the services of a sign language interpreter, you may request one for any type of hearing you may have.
 This includes civil hearings, small claims hearings, and jury duty.
 For further information on this and other access and accommodation needs, please visit the ADA page of this site.

 If you need an interpreter, you should notify the court as soon as possible as to your language needs.
 If you wait until your court date, it is most likely that your matter will be continued to a future date.

 If you are involved in a civil or small claims hearing, the court will not provide you with an interpreter.